gsf/flatini/readme.md

 # flatini
-An ini parser without dot notation namespacing.
+An ini parser without dot notation nesting.
 Ripped from the decoding half of https://github.com/isaacs/ini.

 ```ini